-The arrangement is shown diagrammatically in Fig. 1 [see Figure 15].
-Here the number 813,200 is to be multiplied by 9247.
-The arrow under 8 represents a slide, which to denote 8 is set at $\frac{3}{8}$ above the zero or starting line.
-The slide representing 1 lies

-On the other hand, the slides representing zero are set 50 eighths above the. starting line.
+The arrangement is shown diagrammatically in Fig. 1 (see Figure 15).
+Here, the number 813,200 is to be multiplied by 9247.
+The arrow under 8 represents a slide, which to denote 8 is set at $\frac{3}{6}$ in, above the zero or starting line.
+The slide representing 1 lies on the starting line, whilst that representing 3 stands $\frac{7}{9}$ in. above this line, and that corresponding to the number two $\frac{1}{8}$ in. above.
+On the other hand, the slides representing zero are set 50 eighths above the starting line.
 The number of units above the starting line corresponding to each digit of the multiplicand are known as index numbers, and a complete table of these has been drawn up by Mr. Ludgate.
-All the slides aforementioned are mounted in a frame, and to multiply by.
-9, this frame is moved up over another frame divided with another series of index numbers.
+All the slides aforementioned are mounted in a frame, and to multiply by 9, this frame is moved up over another frame divided with another series of index numbers.
 Thus, as shown, the distance between the lower frame and the starting line is such that the top of this lower frame lies on the index number corresponding to 9; that is, 14 eighths below the starting line.
-The lower end of the No. 8 slide, represented by the black circle, rests then, it will be seen, on a line marked "72," which is "the product of 8 and 9.
+The lower end of the No. 8 slide, represented by the black circle, rests then, it will be seen, on a line marked "72," which is the product of 8 and 9.
 The digits 7 and 2 appear accordingly on the register below.
-Similarly; the tail of the No. 1 slide rests on the No. 9 line, that of the No: 3 slide on the No. 27 line, and that of the No. 2 slide on 18, corresponding to the partial products $9 \times 1$ ; $9 \times 3$ ; and $9 \times 2$ .
+Similarly, the tail of the No. 1 slide rests on the No. 9 line, that of the No. 3 slide on the No. 27 line, and that of the No. 2 slide on 18, corresponding to the partial products 9×1 ; 9×3 ; and 9 \times 2.
 The tails of the zero slides rest on no line in the lower frame, and hence zero is registered for these.
 All these partial products are registered in the mill below, as indicated.
-In a final operation these partial products are added together as indicated, giving 7,318,800.
-If now the frame is moved to the index number below the starting line marked "2," it will be found, on trial with a piece of tracing paper, that the tail of the No. 8 slide rests now on the line marked "16" - i.e., 8 × 2.
+In a final operation, these partial products are added together as indicated, giving 7,318,800.
+If now the frame is moved to the index number below the starting line marked "2," it will be found, on trial with a piece of tracing paper, that the tail of the No. 8 slide rests now on the line marked "16"-i.e., 8×2 .
 That of the No. 1 slide on the index-line marked "2," that of slide 3 on the line marked "15," and that of the No. 2 slide on the line marked "10."
 These partial products will then appear on the mill and be added together, giving the result of the multiplication of 813,200 by 2.
-The process is repeated for the remaining figures of the multiplier, and the whole added together so as to give the product of $813,200 \times 9247$ .
+The process is repeated for the remaining figures of the multiplier, and the whole added together so as to give the product of 813,200 imes 9247.
 Mr. Ludgate proposes to give such products to twenty significant figures, the time required being, he states, about 10 seconds.

 To divide one number by another he proceeds in a different fashion.
-He notes that the expression $\frac{p}{q}$ , where p and q are any two numbers, can always be expressed in the form-
+He notes that the expression $\frac{p}{q}$, where p and q are any two numbers, can always be expressed in the form-

-$$\frac{p}{q} = \frac{A p}{1+x},$$
+$$\frac{p}{a} = \frac{Ap}{1+x}$$